sorelmitra/verifit/Readme.md

     This time it will pass.

 Congrats!
 You wrote your first test!
+You can find this particular example in `src/tests/hello`.

 ## Write a REST Test